 Final Thoughts by Hotep Jesus

 Have you ever noticed that all the integrationist black “leaders” are exalted?
 Jackie Robinson was drilled into my head as a youth and this new generation of kids were given a Jackie Robinson biopic by Hollywood.

 Why are these people pushed as black excellence?
 Because integration makes blacks WEAK.
 Integration is infiltration.

 When you spend your energy and resources trying to fit yourself into someone else’s system, when do you have time to build your own?

 Blacks are seen as lesser than because every racial group sitting at the round table has their own and begs nothing of no one else.
 Meanwhile, like a desperate butler, blacks enter the boardroom with nothing of their own yet begging of everyone else.

 As Mouktar highlighted, blacks had their own Baseball league.
 Forget teams – A LEAGUE!
 Today, we can’t even get a few teams.
 Why?
 Because the white man’s baseball hits further? 😂Until blacks stop seeking white approval, they will always feel oppressed.
-Click To Tweet Reserve your spot in line for HotepCon2020 tickets NOW!
+Click To Tweet To join the HotepCon Event group chat, become a patron now!